 Specific care is taken when treating pregnant women and this includes avoiding contraindicated points or point combinations and needle techniques.
 We take heed from midwives, obstetricians and doulas, to deliver the best possible care.

 Hormonal disorders – PCOS, Endometriosis, Fibroids

-By improving blood circulation to the pelvic organs, including the ovaries and uterus, acupuncture and Chinese medicine enables the reproductive organs to work to their full potential to ensure optimal endometrial thickness, and trigger ovulation in some women with ovulatory dysfunction.
+By improving blood circulation to the pelvic organs, including the ovaries and uterus, acupuncture and Chinese medicine enables the reproductive organs to work to their full potential.

 The time in a woman’s life from reproductive to non-reproductive reflects a gradual physiological process throughout life.
 Some women may not experience symptoms during this time, however, some can be very severe, influenced also by lifestyle factors.

 Acupuncture influences hormonal systems in the body, including the systems that govern reproduction, and via ultrasound studies, stimulates the flow of blood to the uterus and ovaries, therefore making the lining of the womb more receptive – whether conceived naturally or via assisted fertility.

 The use of acupuncture is growing amongst couples turning to IVF to have a baby.
 As a viable and effective option to help maximise fertility and IVF outcomes, many clinics overseas and now in Australia have acupuncturists as members of their team or otherwise refer actively to external Acupuncture clinics.